- 1. SeaLife Micro 3.0 Camera

 Also, if you are serious about getting into photography for the long haul, there will undoubtedly come a point when you will want more than simply simple shots to show your friends; you will want images that you will be proud of.
 My words should be qualified by stating that the automatic mode will satisfy many underwater photographers who do not wish to be preoccupied with making changes while on their dives.

 Manual white balance

 If you plan to shoot underwater without the use of a flash and solely with ambient light, the white balance option will be critical.
-The blue colour of water is caused by the characteristics of water, thus photos taken with only natural light will appear blue.
-Manual white balancing is an efficient method of removing this colour cast from photographs.
+The blue color of the water is caused by the characteristics of water, thus photos taken with only natural light will appear blue.
+Manual white balancing is an efficient method of removing this color cast from photographs.
 The importance of this option decreases if you intend to purchase strobes.

 No matter where you are or what the weather conditions are like, a sturdy, waterproof, underwater digital camera will allow you to capture images no matter what you are doing.
 Consider all of the entertaining and memorable photographs you could capture on a beach vacation or during a ski trip.

 There are so many options to choose from, how can I make a decision?

 You may begin narrowing down your selections by establishing a budget and defining the locations where you will use the device.

 Setting a budget is self-explanatory; however, setting a budget restriction will frequently eliminate a large number of things from your list of options.
 If you don’t have a predetermined budget, continue reading to the next section.